ansys/pydpf-post/doc/source/user_guide/post_processing.rst

 On Windows
 ----------

-To load a result file on Windows, use this code :
+This code loads a result file on Windows:

 .. code:: python